elifilkegokce/elifilkegokce.github.io/_posts/2019-10-28-beta-distribution.md

 search: false
 ---

+Intuition, Definition, Derivation, and Analysis of Parameters

-Lately, most of the projects I am working on requires me to answer the
-question: "Why do customers call the contact center?".
-A customer may contact to the customer service of a bank  for various reasons.
-One of the main reason is to report a suspicious transaction.
-Suppose that you are trying to predict the probability of a call to be associated with a suspicious transaction.
-A naive approach may be to use the ratio of calls reporting a suspicious transaction.
-However, this may not be a good predictor since a call may include a mixture of topics.
-Using the prior expectations based on the past data, the best way to predict the proportions and probabilities is with Beta distribution.
+Lately, most of the projects I am working on require me to predict probabilities such as transfer rate of a call, abandonment rate of a call, or chance of a call to be associated with a fraud (i.e., suspicious) activity.
+A customer may contact to the customer service for various reasons.
+One of the main reasons is to report a fraud activity.
+A naive approach in predicting the chance of a call to be associated with a fraud activity may be to use the ratio of calls reporting a fraud activity.
+However, this may not be a good predictor especially if the total number of calls are small and doesn't capture all the uncertainty.
+Using the prior expectations based on the past data, the best way to predict the probabilities is with Beta distribution.

+> Beta distribution is used to model the probability distribution of
+> probabilities!

-> Beta distribution is used to predict proportions and probabilities!
+> Beta distribution is used to predict probabilities!

 ## 1 How is Beta Distribution defined?